eduk8s-tests/lab-tkg-aws-installer/workshop/content/13-deployment-process.md

 ℹ [1104 00:36:47.12391]: init.go:146] tkg create cluster [name] --kubernetes-version=[version] --plan=[plan]
 ```

-We are now ready to start interacting with the management cluster in AWS EC2.
+We are now ready to start interacting with the management cluster in AWS.